Ben Shelton

-Ben Shelton (born October 9, 2002) is an American professional tennis player.
-Shelton has a career-high ATP singles ranking of No. 39 achieved on 20 March 2023.
-He also has a career-high ATP doubles ranking of No. 280 achieved on 14 November 2022.
+Benjamin Todd Shelton (born October 9, 2002) is an American professional tennis player.
+He has a career-high singles ranking of world No. 5 by the ATP, achieved on 9 November 2025, and a career-high doubles ranking of No. 68, achieved on 20 May 2024.
+Shelton has won three singles titles on the ATP Tour, including a Masters 1000 event at the 2025 Canadian Open, and reached two major semifinals at the 2023 US Open and the 2025 Australian Open.

-Shelton won the 2016 USTA junior national championship in doubles.
-He played college tennis for the Florida Gators.
-As a true freshman in 2021, he clinched the Gators’ first team national championship with his victory at fifth singles; the following year, he won the men's singles title at the 2022 NCAA Division I Tennis Championships.
-That same year, he was named the ITA National Player of the Year.
+Shelton made his ATP Tour debut at the 2022 Atlanta Open.
+In January 2023, Shelton reached the quarterfinals of just his second major tournament, the 2023 Australian Open.
+Later that year, he improved to reach the semifinals of the US Open, and won his first tour title at the 2023 Japan Open.
+In 2025, Shelton broke into the top 10 of the ATP rankings and won his first Masters 1000 title at the 2025 National Bank Open.

+Shelton is known for his powerful left-handed serves and boisterous personality.
+He is coached by his father, former professional player and college coach Bryan Shelton.

 Early and personal life

-Shelton is the son of former professional tennis player and Florida Gators men's tennis coach, Bryan Shelton.
-His mother, Lisa Witsken Shelton, was a highly-ranked junior tennis player, his uncle, Todd Witsken, was a professional tennis player and his sister, Emma, played college tennis at Florida.
-Shelton was born in Atlanta, Georgia, as his father was the-then coach of Georgia Tech's women's tennis team.
-He currently lives in Gainesville, Florida and graduated from Buchholz High School.
+Shelton is the son of former professional tennis player, Florida Gators men's tennis coach Bryan Shelton, who now coaches his son.
+His mother, Lisa Witsken Shelton, was also a highly ranked junior tennis player, and his uncle, Todd Witsken, was a professional tennis player.
+His sister Emma played college tennis at Florida.
+Shelton was born in Atlanta, Georgia, as his father was the then-coach of Georgia Tech's women's tennis team.
+He graduated from Buchholz High School and currently lives in Gainesville, Florida.

+In March 2025, Shelton began dating soccer player Trinity Rodman.

 Junior career

-As a child, Shelton did not want to play tennis and, instead, played American football.
-Despite both of his parents having connections to the game of tennis, they did not pressure him to play the sport.
-At age 12, Shelton began playing tennis regularly and was coached by his father, Bryan, who is a college tennis coach.
+As a child, Shelton played American football, and his parents did not pressure him to play tennis.
+At age 12, Shelton began playing tennis regularly, coached by his father, who at the time was a college tennis coach.

-When Shelton turned 16, he considered playing ITF Junior tournaments abroad, but his father urged him not to do so saying: "Why do you need to travel abroad when you're not the best [player in the U.S.]?"
-Shelton ultimately credits his father's advice not to play ITF Junior tournaments abroad as helping his tennis development because he was not constantly traveling and instead had a routine.

-Shelton peaked at a high of the No. 3 player in the USTA Boy's 18s division and No. 306 ITF Junior.
+Shelton peaked at a high of the No. 3 player in the USTA Boys' 18s division and No. 306 ITF Junior.
 He was a finalist at the 2020 USTA Boys 18s Singles Winter Nationals and won the 2019 USTA Boys 16s Doubles Clay Court tournament.